ivotron/popper2-paper/paper/paper.md

 # Discussion {#sec:discussions}

-The previous case study showcased the benefits of using Popper: having portable workflows drastically reduces software development and debugging time by enabling developers and researchers to quickly iterate and test the same workflow logic in different computing environments.
+The case study showcased the benefits of using Popper: having portable workflows drastically reduces software development and debugging time by enabling developers and researchers to quickly iterate and test the same workflow logic in different computing environments.
 To expand on this point, we analyzed the GitHub repository [^mlperf] of MLPerf [@mattson2019mlperf], a benchmark suite that measures how fast a system can train ML models.
 From a total of 123 issues, 67 were related to problems of reproducibility: missing or outdated versions of dependencies, documentation not aligning with the code, missing or broken links for datasets; etc.
-Popper can solve much of the problems generally noticed in reproducing research artifacts like these we found.
+Popper can solve much of the problems generally noticed while reproducing research artifacts like the ones we found.

 As exemplified in the use cases, Popper helps build workflows that can be run on Cloud and HPC environments besides the local machine with minimal changes in configuration in a sustainable fashion.
 The adjustments that users need to make to reproduce workflows on Kubernetes and Slurm is described below.